 Practical Phase after the workshop (optional):

-For the face-to-face units, you need an internet-enabled device with both a camera and a microphone.
+Face-to-face 2 will be held online.
+For this unit you need an internet-enabled device with both a camera and a microphone.
 In addition, you must be registered in Moodle at the Technical University of Darmstadt for working on the self-study units.

 Target group: Doctoral candidates and postdocs from all disciplines.
 Initial teaching experience is an advantage, but not a prerequisite.

 - Dr. Ulrike Homann | Department of Biology and Center for Education Development and Technology, TU Darmstadt

 - Dr. Ira Gawlitzek | University of Mannheim